Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 -   All content has been written by the developer.

--   Colors for the site has been chosen based on color properties described [here](http://www.colour-affects.co.uk/psychological-properties-of-colours).
+-   Colors for the site have been chosen based on color properties described [here](http://www.colour-affects.co.uk/psychological-properties-of-colours).
 The color green has been chosen based on the brand USP 'Balance' while supporting colors have been based on the combinations suggested by [colorcombos](https://www.colorcombos.com).

 ### Media